aws/amazon-cloudwatch-agent-operator/docs/api.md

         <td><b>prometheusConfig</b></td>
         <td>string</td>
         <td>
-          PrometheusConfig is the raw JSON to be used as the collector's prometheus configuration.<br/>
+          PrometheusConfig is the raw YAML to be used as the collector's prometheus configuration.<br/>
         </td>
         <td>false</td>
       </tr><tr>